Your author email list is your number one marketing tool!

 A PREMIUM THEME OR PLUGIN

 You are probably already using a WordPress site and theme.
 Or maybe you're using a free or paid version of Wix or another easy-to-use website tool.
 I want to encourage you to drop the free stuff and start paying for hosting.
-Again, through my affiliate link, it's only $1/mo for a website that includes the security features, backups, and 24/7 support you need.
+Again, through my affiliate link, it's only $2.99/mo for a website that includes the security features, backups, and 24/7 support you need.

 I'd also like to suggest that you start using a premium theme or family of themes.
 There are reputable theme companies and no-so reputable companies.
-Reputable companies I like include Studio Press, Elegant Themes, and my new favorite, Thrive Themes.
+Reputable companies I like to include are Studio Press, Elegant Themes, and my new favorite, Thrive Themes.
 (They are a recent affiliate, I liked them so much!)

 My recommendation for a premium theme